Teachable has been a popular course platform for a long time.

 However, there are still ways to customize the look and feel of your course pages.

 Another option is to use the Power Editor, which allows you to customize the design of your course pages using HTML and CSS.
-This gives you even more control over the look and feel of your course pages.

 However, most people end up using WordPress or other landing page builders for more flexibility.
 You can use a website builder such as WordPress with Elementor to create your own landing page.
 This way, you can have full control over the design and content of your landing page.